Exploring the variation across countries in access to faecal microbiota transplantation (FMT)

 In recent years, there has been a growing interest in the use of Faecal Microbiota Transplantation (FMT) to treat recurrent C. difficile infection.
 C. difficile is a bacteria that is commonly found in the human digestive system.
-In healthy people, the bacteria does not cause any harm as it is kept from multiplying to harmful levels by other gut bacteria.
-However, the use of antibiotics can kill the gut bacteria that keeps C. difficile supressed, causing it to multiply to toxic levels.
+In healthy people, the bacteria does not cause any harm, but the use of antibiotics can kill the gut bacteria that keeps C. difficile supressed, causing it to multiply to toxic levels.

 FMT involves transferring a mixture of liquid stool from a donor into the intestines of the patient.
 Numerous ongoing studies suggest FMT to be safe and effective.
 However, there are a number of challenges associated with the implementation and administration of FMT.
-Some examples include finding and screening donors, keeping samples usable and maintaining stool banks, ensuring access to services and the capacity of the workforce to deliver FMT and standardising practices.
 Thus, there is a need for further research in this field, to understand how to support good practice in the care of patients with recurrent C. difficile infection.

-RAND Europe has been commissioned by Ferring Pharmaceuticals to undertake an independent study that will explore:
+RAND Europe was commissioned by Ferring Pharmaceuticals to undertake an independent study that explored:

-- Current practice and differences in the establishment, running and distribution of stool banks and in the availability of FMT to patients with recurrent C. difficile infection, across a sample of geographies.
+- Current practice and differences in the establishment, running and distribution of stool banks and in the availability of FMT to patients with recurrent C. difficile infection.